KexinFeng/m5_blog/transfer.md

-# The transfer learning package in DeepJavaLibrary
+# The transfer learning package in DeepJavaLibrary (DJL)

 Transfer learning is a popular technique that focuses on storing knowledge gained in solving one problem and applying it to a different but related problem.
 This is usually implemented by using a large pre-trained model to get an embedding vector, which can be thought of as a representation of the data, and then fed into the subsequent models.
 Thus, through transfer learing, users can benifit from the large pre-trained model and solve their own customized problem.
 A direct benifit is that the required training data size is significantly reduced with transfer learning, which helps to save the expensive data annotation cost.

 Transfer learning has a broad variaty of applications, including general game playing, text classification, medical imaging, spam filtering, and many more.
 In this blogpost, we will demonstrate the transfer learnig tool package with an image classification task, a generic task in computer vision.
 We will also introduce two frameworks: Deep Java Library (DJL) and ATLearn.

 [DJL](https://github.com/deepjavalibrary/djl) is a deep learning framework designed for Java developers.
 It is compatible with the existing popular deep learning engines, like PyTorch, MXNet, and Tensorflow, and enables users to easily train and deploy deep learning models in their Java application.
 So the transfer learning package introduced here make it possible for the Java developers to directly benifit from the large models pre-trained in python.

 [ATLearn](https://github.com/awslabs/atlearn) is a small transfer learning toolkit for python users.
 It provides various APIs, transfer learning algorithms and model zoo to enable easy building of models for various customized tasks.
 Here, for DJL transfer learning package, the ATLearn is mainly used to modify an large pretrained model (e.g. remove the last neural network layer) and export a traced model file, which will be loaded in DJL.

 A by-product of this transfer learning feature is that the model retraining, which allows model to improve and be fine-tuned with new data.
 This will be mentioned in the following.